bstachmann/git-workshop/sections/monorepo/index.en.md

 ---

-Kleines Gedankenexperiment:
+A small thought experiment:

-## Tun Sie all das in
+## Put all of this into
 # **1 Repo**!

 ---

-... zu groß
+... too big
-... zu träge
+... too slow
-... bürokratisch
+... bureaucratic
-... ständige Konflikte
+... constant conflicts
-... und wo bleibt die Teamautonomie
+... and where is the team autonomy
-... voll unagil
+... completely unagile
-... was geht mich das Zeug aus den anderen Abteilungen an ... zentralistisch
+... why should I care about stuff from other departments ... centralistic
-... jedes Klonen dauert ewig
+... every clone takes forever
 ...

 ---

-aber manche machen das, z .B.
+but some do it, e.g.

  * Google
  * Facebook
  * Microsoft
  * Twitter

-### Sind die denn komplett verrückt?
+### Are they completely crazy?

 ---

-Ein **Monorepo** unterstützt
+A **Monorepo** supports

  * Large Scale **Refactorings**
- * **API** Migrationen
+ * **API** Migrations
- * **Analysen** \
+ * **Analyses** \
    Vulnerability, Defects, Usage, Data Lineage
- * **Aufräumen**
+ * **Cleaning up**

 notes:

- * Umstellen auf Major Releases von C++, PHP
+ * Switching to major releases of C++, PHP
- * Wann kann ich ein API abschalten?
+ * When can I turn off an API?
- * Nicht alle Großen machen das: Amazon, Netflix
+ * Not all big ones do it: Amazon, Netflix

 ---
-## Voraussetzungen
+## Prerequisites

- 1. **1** Repo für Alles™
+ 1. **1** Repo for Everything™
  2. Trunk Based Development
- 3. Commitment auf Stabilität von `main`
+ 3. Commitment to stability of `main`
- 4. Skalierbare Build-Pipeline
+ 4. Scalable build pipeline

-> Google ist versioniert!
+> Google is versioned!

 notes:

-Erfordert:
+Requires:

- 1. Technologie, Invest und Team.
+ 1. Technology, investment, and team.
- 2. Nur der `main`-Stand ist relevant
+ 2. Only the `main` state is relevant
- 3. Erfordert Reife in Governance.
+ 3. Requires maturity in governance.
- 3. Tooling (z.B.
-Bazel).
+ 3. Tooling (e.g., Bazel).

 ---